QingZ11/nebula-website/content/en/posts/nebula-graph-storage-banlancing-data-migration/index.md

 ![image](https://user-images.githubusercontent.com/56643819/73818243-e4563200-4827-11ea-815f-178ccdcc19ae.png)

-The red number indicates a change happend after a command is executed.
+The red number indicates a change has happened after a command is executed.

 ## Appendix